Energy Price Risk

 For over a decade, large energy consumers have been using price risk management processes to support energy sourcing decisions.
 Still, these methods, while touted as risk management, are only useful if energy markets just rise.
 That’s because they can only fix prices.

 Let’s be honest, if you could manage your energy purchases so that you automatically became more protected (fixed) as prices went up, yet became less fixed if prices fall – that would be great wouldn’t it?

 So why, whenever it’s suggested, do organizations say…

-This is really interesting as, in nearly every single case, the companies in question have no idea about the actual dollar value of energy price risk their organization is exposed to every day.
-It reminds me of the movie “The Big Short”, where no one understood the risk in what they were buying.
-What’s worse so long as everything was okay today, no one looked or questioned anything.
+This is interesting as, in nearly every single case, the companies in question have no idea about the actual dollar value of energy price risk that is exposed to their organization every day.
+It reminds me of the movie “The Big Short,” where no one understood the risk in what they were buying.
+What’s worse, so long as everything was okay today, no one looked or questioned anything.

 Let me give you an example.

 - Given current market prices, do you think it more likely gas will rise or fall from their current levels?

 - When looking at your energy contracts, which months have the most price risk for you?

 - If you haven’t fixed 100% of your energy contract, what is going to act as a trigger to get you to buy?